-- By-right zoning for licensed community care facilities (6 or fewer residents) in all residential zones, and provisions for larger care facilities (7 or more residents) in residential zones subject to a use permit - Adoption of Ordinance 12-O-2633 in November 2012 to specifically define transitional and supportive housing as a residential use of property, and to permit in all residential zone districts subject only to those restrictions and processing requirements that apply to other residential dwellings of the same type in the same zone. - Addition of Article 36.7 to the Municipal Code, establishing a procedure for an individual with a disability to request a reasonable accommodation from zoning and building standards.

-- Review and amend the zoning code to revise the definition of "family" to ensure that this does not create constraints on persons with disabilities - Review and amend the zoning code to revise the regulations pertaining to group homes (also known as community care facilities) to ensure that these regulations do not create constraints on persons with disabilities and to allow group homes for 7 or more persons in all residential zones and other housing types of the same form - If additional standards for group homes are deemed necessary as part of this review, such standards shall be objective and have clear parameters for review and approval
+• By-right zoning for licensed community care facilities (b or fe Deleted: residential residents) in all residential zones, and provisions for larger care facilities (7 or more residents) in residential zones subject to a use permit Adoption of Ordinance 12-O-2633 in November 2012 to specifically define transitional and supportive housing as a residential use of property, and to permit in all residential zone districts subject only to those restrictions and processing requirements that apply to other residential dwellings of the same type in the same zone.
+Addition of Article 36.7 to the Municipal Code, establishing a procedure for an individual with a disability to request a reasonable accommodation from zoning and building standards.
+Deleted: Further, The City is committed to continually Action Items: assessing existing regulations in order to proactively Review and amend the zoning code to revise the definition remove housing constraints for persons with disabilities. "family" to ensure that this does not create constraints on per The City commits to: Periodically review with disabilities Deleted: in the zoning code and consider adopting Review and amend the zoning code to revise the regulat an ordinance... pertaining to group homes (also known as community care facili Deleted: updates to ensure that these regulations do not create constraints on persons with disabilities and to allow group homes for 7 or more persons in all residential zones and other housing types of the same form If additional standards for group homes are deer Deleted: as may be necessary as part of this review, such standards shall Deleted: to maintain compliance with state law. objective and have clear parameters for review The first... approval Deleted: completed by 2024.

-- Continue to implement the reasonable accommodation process and proactively inform applicants about the reasonable accommodation process when appropriate - Re-establishment of the Home Repair and Improvement (Handyworker) grants for lower-income households that may be used for accessibility improvements by 2025 or establishment of an alternative equivalent program - Seek to provide minor home improvement and repair services through the City's existing work with Jewish Family Service of Los Angeles, and seek to ensure that 25% of the households served by this program are low-income households. - Alternatively, if the City is unable to establish a program or partner to provide these services, the City commits to provide funding to subsidize eligible repairs.
+- Continue to implement the reasonable accommodation process and proactively inform applicants about the reasonable accommodation process when appropriate, Deleted:. - - Seek to provide minor home improvement and repair services through the City's existing work with Jewish Family Service of Los Angeles, and seek to ensure that 25% of the households served by this program are low-income households. - Alternatively, if the City is unable to establish a program or partner to provide these services, the City commits to provide funding to subsidize eligible repairs.